viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Determines whether or not the number of elements in the sequence is equals to the given integer.

+### ExceptByItems (formerly ExceptBy)

+Returns the set of elements in the first sequence which aren't in the second sequence, according to a given key selector.

+This method has 2 overloads.

 ### FallbackIfEmpty

 Returns the elements of a sequence and falls back to another if the original